rm-hull/etag-demo/README.md

 8. I have had a look at this and _almost_ have a working version which involves rewinding BufferedInputStreams (it's not pretty, but it nearly works)

+9. Note: the code uses the published etags jar from clojars, which slightly differs from that on the ring-middleware-etags github page